zmoazeni/gitspective/README.md

 TODO
 --------

-* Finish the views for all events
 * Fix odd masonry behavior where all the events shift to the left
-* Better filtering logic (Combine a few items.
-Not everything is filterable)
 * Relate new repo events with repo list.
 Renaming repos results in broken links.